shotover/shotover-proxy/docs/src/examples/redis-clustering-aware.md

 {{#include ../../../shotover-proxy/examples/redis-cluster-ports-rewrite/topology.yaml}}
 ```

-Modify an existing `topology.yaml` or create a new one and place the above example as the files contents.
+Modify an existing `topology.yaml` or create a new one and place the above example as the file's contents.

 You will also need a [config.yaml](https://raw.githubusercontent.com/shotover/shotover-proxy/main/shotover-proxy/config/config.yaml) to run Shotover.